matter-labs/zksync-era/docs/src/specs/interop/overview.md

 ## Technical Details

-### How does native bridging differ from a third party bridging?
+### How does native bridging differ from a third party bridging

 Bridges generally fall into two categories: Native and Third-Party.